How to save money on your household utility bills

-LED bulbs are cheaper than they have ever been and are available in most supermarkets or diy stores.
-Changing your lightbulbs for efficient LED bulbs is a quick easy way to reduce electricity consumption.
-Modern LED bulbs are actually up to 75% more efficient compared to traditional bulbs.
+Changing your light bulbs to efficient LEDs is a quick and easy way to reduce electricity consumption as modern LED bulbs are actually up to 75% more efficient than traditional bulbs.

 2. Top up the insulation in your loft space.